-Caring for dementia can bring on caregiver burnout.
-It endangers both patient & caregiver.
-Learn 8 ways to prevent caregiver burnout and take better care of yourself.
-Get your free NIH Caregiver Handbook (104 pages).
+Caring for dementia can cause caregiver burnout, endangering both patient & caregiver.
+Learn 8 ways to prevent it and better care for yourself.
+Get a free NIH Caregiver Handbook (104 pages).

 Taking care of yourself is one of the most important things you can do as a caregiver.
 This could mean asking family members or friends to help out, doing things you enjoy, using adult day care services, or getting help from a local home health care agency.
 Taking these actions can bring you some relief.
 It also may help keep you from getting ill or depressed.

 FREE BOOKLETS (NIA):

 - Caring for a Person with Alzheimer’s (Your Easy-to-Use Guide)

 8 Ways You Can Take Care of Yourself